MIT-Lu-Lab/cuPDLPx/python/README.md

 - Python ≥ 3.9
 - NumPy ≥ 1.21
 - SciPy ≥ 1.8
-- An NVIDIA GPU with CUDA support (12.x recommended)
+- An NVIDIA GPU with CUDA support (≥12.4 required)
 - A C/C++ toolchain with GCC and NVCC

 ### Build from Source